Brooklyn Immersionists: History

-A Brooklyn renaissance
+Public reception

 Mainstream recognition

-By the turn of the 21st century, Williamsburg's creative upwelling had been reported in a wide range of media around the world, including The New York Press, Wired, Die Zeit, Domus, The Drama Review, PAJ: A Journal of Performance and Art, The New York Times, The New Yorker, The Guggenheim Museum CyberAtlas, Flash Art, The Village Voice, Newsweek, WFMU, and Fuji Television.
+Williamsburg's creative scene was reported in media including New York Press, Wired, Die Zeit, PAJ: A Journal of Performance and Art, The New Yorker, The Guggenheim Museum's magazine, Flash Art, The Village Voice, Newsweek, Fuji Television, and others.

 Some of the earliest media coverage of north Brooklyn's creative community appeared in the 1980s in reference to the educational center, El Puente near the eastern entrance to the Williamsburg Bridge.
 A few years later coverage of the non-profit gallery, Minor Injury in Greenpoint began to appear.
 It wasn't until an article by Mark Rose in The New York Press in 1991, "Brooklyn Unbound," that the mainstream press began to discover a large creative community emerging in a third zone along the waterfront near the bridge.

 A year after Rose's article came out, New York Magazine covered Williamsburg's creative upwelling in a cover story, "The New Bohemia."

 Other articles in the Village Voice and the Drama Review appeared on the Cats Head warehouse gatherings.
 In 1993, the European art journal, Flash Art noted that the neighborhood's immersive "tradition" had made its way to Williamsburg's first large commercial gallery, Test-Site.
 Initiated by one of its artists, Ebon Fisher, the gallery’s Salon of the Mating Spiders attracted the works of six hundred artists who lined up around the block to install work of every kind in every conceivable space.
 As listed in Worm Magazine, the salon was “totally open, noncurated, no size limitation, any medium."
 By eliminating restrictions on size and medium, the entire gallery was turned into an experiment in emergent, communal design.
 The gallery director, Annie Herron stated in Flash Art that “At first I thought it was crazy”, but then admitted the Salon of the Mating Spiders had become her best-selling show.
 The event was announced with a poster by Minor Injury's new director, Kevin Pyle, and included music performances on a scaffold by the Immersionist musicians Dina Emerson and Ken Butler.
 In another effort to honor the entire neighborhood, Ebon Fisher and Chris Lanier at El Centro Cultural de Williamsburg encouraged Test-Site's director, Annie Herron, to make her large space available for a fundraiser in support of Nydia Velázquez who went on to become the first Puerto Rican woman to serve in the United States Congress.